norbertfabian/SportsClub/README.md

 * -1 points if there are test failures
 * minimally -1 point for each of the unmet project requirements
 * -1 point for each occurrence of a team member not contributing enough
 * If a team member was not contributing at all, or very little, you should explicitly say this in your evaluation report.
 Tutor will follow up on this information

+### 4.4 <a name="final"></a>Final Project Requirements

+Project done: __8.
+1. 2017__
+In general, 72 hours before your defence, which takes place at __Wed 11.
+1. 2017, 14:00 - 20:00 in room B130__.

+*Available dates and times will be listed in Information System in “Packages and topics” application.
+Only the team leader will sign up for the defense in the IS and must sign up for the time slot where his/her assigned seminar tutor will be present.
+All team members must be present.
+Please come 15 minutes in advance and make sure you set up all HW and SW to be ready to present your application on time.*

+#### 4.4.1 Requirements

+* Fix all mistakes and bugs in your project that you ever had in your feedback
+* This has to be completed 72 hours before start of your actual defense
+* You will be asked to show some portions of your source code at the defense, be prepared to do so
+* Refine the GUI so that the presented application looks good
+* Dress code is casual

+#### 4.4.2 Defence

+* Prepare slides and present your project to the committee.
+Also prepare answers to possible questions that your seminar tutor sent you in advance (latest 24 hours before defense).
+* Your time limit for the defense is 15 minutes (no more, and this is strict), your presentation should be prepared for about 7 minutes and about 2 minutes should be live demo of your application.

+__Presentation should cover following topics:__
+* business logic (what is it for and what does it do)
+* technologies used
+* team cooperation (who did what)
+* your feedback (what did you like and what not in PA165)